xerolinux/XeroSite/docs/tech/cosmic-experience.md

   <img src="https://i.imgur.com/tR8WJJI.png">
 </p>

 Now, that needs a bit of explaining.
 In case you were wondering why so few packages, well, it's because [**cosmic**](https://archlinux.org/packages/?sort=&q=cosmic&maintainer=&flagged=){:target="_blank"} is not a single one, it's a *Group* of packages or a *meta-package* as it is known as.
-That said, the reason I installed `linux-headers` is because for whatever reason, they were not included, same goes for the rest.
+That said, the reason I installed `linux-headers` is because for whatever reason, they were only included if and when you select drivers, same goes for the rest.
 Especially `xdg-user-dirs` without which no `Documents, Pictures, Videos...` folders will be created.
 Strange I know.

 What I also found weird, is the fact that `cosmic-greeter` service was not being enabled after install which was netting me a boot to `TTY` session.
 So I had to enable it while at the same time generating the `user-dirs` via...